Legal

 Service providers we share with

 We share the minimum information necessary with the following service providers so the business can operate.
-Each is contractually required to protect your information and use it only to provide services to us.
-None is permitted to use your data for their own marketing or to train general-purpose AI models.
+Except for Google Analytics and Meta, whose roles are described separately below, each is contractually required to protect your information and use it only to provide services to us, and none is permitted to use your data for their own marketing or to train general-purpose AI models.

 • Stripe handles payment processing.
 It receives your name, email, and payment details.